+What makes concurrent programming worthwhile?
 What situations give rise to concurrent programs?

+- true parallelism for performance

 - operating systems device drivers, time sharing

 - embedded systems concurrency plus real-time

 - distributed systems

 - client-server systems

 - user interface programs

-- re-use existing applications (e.g. Unix pipes)

-- true parallelism
+- re-use existing applications (e.g. Unix pipes) - true parallelism

 We are going to ignore true parallelism as a motivation during much of this class.
 The techniques we study will be applicable to true parallelism but finding and exploiting parallelism in problems is different from what we will be doing.
-At the end we will revisit parallel programming.
+At the end we will perhaps revisit parallel programming.